 This is a very simple project and the kids will enjoy helping make these paper bunny pops.
 Find the pattern and instructions for making these bunny pops at FREE-N-FUN Easter.

 This is one of the Easter crafts that are appropriate for more than just the Easter season.
-To make a nice bunch of stuffed fabric carrots, go to Creations by Kara.
+To make a nice burlap garland of carrots, go to Crafts Unleashed.

 63. Rose Basket

 I think this little rose basket would be a useful container to make for other times of the year other than just Easter.
 How about a Mother's day gift or for a baby or bridal shower.
 Find the instructions for this basket at Martha Stewart.

 Imagine how happy someone will be to receive an Easter bunny knitted with love.
 Make a soft, lovable little bunny like this by following the instructions at Woman’sDay.